yfde/comp3021/README.md

 https://github.com/tai-man-chan/COMP3021-PA1
 ```

-Note that we are using automatic programs to parse your submission instead of reading the submitted file manually.
+Note that we are using automatic scripts to process your submission.
-Please **DO NOT add extra explanations** to the file since they will stop us from correctly processing your submission.
+**DO NOT add extra explanation** to the file; otherwise they will prevent our scripts from correctly processing your submission.
-Feel free to send us an email if you need to clearify anything about your submission.
+Feel free to send us an email if you need clarification.

 You need to submit the file to [CASS](https://cssystem.cse.ust.hk/UGuides/cass/index.html).
 The deadline for this assignment is **September 30, 2022, 23:59:59** (inclusive).

-**We will grade your PA based on the latest commit before the deadline.**
+**We will grade your submission based on the latest committed version before the deadline.**
-Please make sure all the amendments are made before the deadline and do not touch it once your are satisfyed.
+Please make sure all the amendments are made before the deadline and do not make changes after the deadline.

 ## Q&A

-Should you have any questions or doubts, please go to [Discussion](https://docs.github.com/en/discussions/quickstart#creating-a-new-discussion) of this repository to ask and view other students' questions and answers.
+Should you have any questions, please go to [Discussion](https://docs.github.com/en/discussions/quickstart#creating-a-new-discussion) of this repository to ask and view other students' questions and answers.
-TAs are available to assist there.
+TAs will assist you there.

-## Game Specifications
+## Game Specification

 On top of the original Sokoban game, we add features to support multiple players playing simultaneously on the same game map.
+You need to implement according to the provided skeleton code.
-The specifications and requirements of each class and method are available in the JavaDoc in the skeleton code, right besides where you need to write code.
+The specification and requirements of each class and method are available in the JavaDoc in the skeleton code.
 Here we list some key points.

 ### Text-based Representation